FAQs

 Associate Professor Bala has completed multiple fellowships under leading surgeons in Australia and throughout Europe.
 He's a member of the Board of Examiners for Ophthalmic Sciences, RANZCO specialist training programme, and has been published in both national and international peer reviewed journals.
 He has ongoing involvement in teaching and training undergraduate and post graduate medical students in ophthalmology and visual science.

-Read more
+Read more to know more

 What is the Lifetime Vision Program and the Australia-first Satisfaction Guarantee?